-Programs of lifelong learning that are conducted in an Occupational Activity Centers are written in their annual plans and they are developed based on the interest of individuals and their capabilities.
-Initial interviews with the adults with learning disabilities and their mentors are conducted to determine their wishes and capabilities, and based on this, an individual plan is prepared for them. which programs are run depends on the Occupational Activity Center.
-Some Occupational Activity Centers are more work orientated, they teach people with learning disabilities work processes and skills, teach them practical vocational skills such as making products by sawing, and carton gluing etc. Centers are increasingly aware of the importance of lifelong learning for people with learning disabilities and they pay attention to these aspects as well.
-They work on developing the individuals social skills, educate them for self-advocacy, teach them how to actively spend their free time, teach them computer skills, foreign languages, how to get involved in the community, they discuss subjects such as relationships, love, have cooking workshops, dance classes, reading classes, etc. (Jordan Simončič, 2012).
+Programs of lifelong learning that are conducted in an Occupational Activity Centers are written in their annual plans and they are conducted according to the interest of individuals and their capabilities.
+Interviews with the person with intellectual disabilities and their mentors are first conducted, to determine their wishes and capabilities, and according to this, an individual plan is prepared for them.
+It depends on the Occupational Activity Center to what extent this programs are conducted.
+Some Occupational Activity Centers are more work orientated, they teach persons with intellectual disabilities how to conduct certain working processes, teach them skills how to make products for example sawing, and carton gluing.
+They are more and more aware of the importance of lifelong learning for persons with intellectual disabilities and they pay attention to these aspects as well.
+They provide contents for gaining social skills, educate them for self-advocacy, teach them how to actively spend their free time, teach them computer skills, foreign languages, how to get involved in the community, they speak about subjects like relationships, love, have cooking workshops, dance classes, reading classes, etc. (Jordan Simončič, 2012).

-Since the population is aging, the Occupational Activity Centers are full and there are waiting lists for the people with learning disabilities who wish to be included.
-The government did not respond in time to this demographical change and Slovenia is currently facing a problem whereby those with learning disabilities have to stay at home after they finish their schooling until an open spots comes up in an Occupational Activity Center.
-This means that they are excluded from the lifelong learning and educational process.
-Lifelong learning processes in their home environment represents a good solution to ensure that people with learning disabilities do not stop with their learning process.
+Since the population is aging, the occupancy of Occupational Activity Centers is at its full capacity and there are waiting lists for the persons with intellectual disabilities to get included.
+The government did not adjust on time to this demographical change and Slovenia is currently facing a problem - persons with intellectual disabilities have to stay at home after they finish their schooling until an open spots comes up in an Occupational Activity Centers.
+This means that they are being excluded from the lifelong learning and educational process.
+Lifelong learning process in their home environment represents a good solution so that the persons with intellectual disabilities do not stop with their learning process.